-Ahmet is currently an instructor of radiology at Stanford University.
+Ahmet is currently an Instructor of Radiology at Stanford University.
 Dr. Coskun has been working with Prof. Garry Nolan as a postdoctoral fellow and now a faculty member at Stanford University.
 He is an alumnus of the Ignite Entrepreneurship Program at Stanford University School of Business.
-Previously, he received his “systems biology” postdoctoral training from the California Institute of Technology (with Research Prof. Long Cai) and “Immuno-Oncology” experience from the Beckman Research Institute (with Prof. Peter P. Lee).
+Previously, he received his “systems biology” postdoctoral training from the California Institute of Technology (with Prof. Long Cai) and “Immuno-Oncology” experience from the Beckman Research Institute (with Prof. Peter P. Lee).
 He holds a Ph.D. degree in Electrical Engineering & Bioengineering from the University of California, Los Angeles (with Prof. Aydogan Ozcan) and bachelor’s degrees from Koc University, Turkey in Physics and Electrical Engineering.

 He researches single cell proteomics & genomics, systems biology, precision medicine, and biophotonics.
 His research centers on quantitative analysis in biology and medicine.
 In addition to research advancements, he is extremely passionate about teaching students who will become the future leaders, researchers, and scientists.
 He believes that transferring experience to the next-generation is crucial to assure the continuation of knowledge, idealism, and impact.
 He promotes the use of Bioart and Nanoart for teaching.
 He supports Entrepreunership efforts of his students in especially biotechnology.
 He shares recent resources on academic mentoring in his Science Professionalism web blog.
 Finally, he is deeply committed to Open Science vision to liberate scientific progress.